worikgh/PerlDAV/README.md

 `add_webDAV_user` creates an account for a user.

-Takes as arguments a user name, password, root collection and quota (storage area size) for a new user.
+Takes as arguments a user name, password, and root collection name for a new user.
+(Users can share a root collection).
 If any of these do not exist it prompts on stdin/stdout for them

 It checks that the user does not exist and that the root collection does not exist as a resource.
-(It is OK for two users to share a route collection)